Memphis massacre of 1866: Legal responses

 No criminal proceedings took place against the instigators or perpetrators of the Memphis riots.
-The United States Attorney General, James Speed, found no basis for federal intervention and recommended no federal prosecutions.
-He believed that judicial actions associated with the riots fell under state jurisdiction.
-But, state and local officials refused to take action, and no grand jury was ever invoked.
+United States Attorney General James Speed found no basis for federal intervention and recommended no federal prosecutions.
+He believed that judicial actions associated with the riots fell under state jurisdiction; but state and local officials refused to take action, and no grand jury was invoked.

-Although criticized at the time for his inaction, General Stoneman was investigated and ultimately exonerated by a congressional committee.
+Although criticized at the time for his inaction, Stoneman was investigated and ultimately exonerated by a congressional committee.
 He said that he was reluctant initially to intervene, as the people of Memphis had said they could police themselves.
 He needed direct communication and a request from the mayor and council.
 On May 3, when they asked for his support in putting together a posse, he told them he would not permit that.
 He imposed martial law, refused to allow groups to assemble, and suppressed the riot.
-Stoneman moved to California, where he was later elected as governor, serving 1883–87.
+Stoneman moved to California where he was elected as governor, serving 1883–87.

 Investigation by Freedmen's Bureau

-The Memphis riot was investigated by the Freedmen's Bureau, aided by the Army and the Tennessee Inspectors General, who gathered affidavits from those involved.
+The riot was investigated by the Freedmen's Bureau, aided by the Army and the Tennessee Inspectors General, who gathered affidavits from those involved.
 In addition, there was an investigation and report by a Congressional committee, which reached Memphis on May 22 and interviewed 170 witnesses including Frances Thompson, gathering extensive oral histories from both black and white people.

 Political effects

 The outcome of the Memphis riot and a similar incident (the New Orleans massacre in July 1866) was to increase support for Radical Reconstruction.
 Reports of the riot discredited President Andrew Johnson, who was from Tennessee and had been military governor of Tennessee under Lincoln.
 Johnson's program of Presidential Reconstruction was blocked, and the Congress moved toward Radical Reconstruction.
 The Radical Republicans swept the congressional elections of 1866, obtaining a veto-proof majority in Washington.
 Subsequently, they passed key pieces of legislation, such as the Reconstruction Acts, Enforcement Acts, and the Fourteenth Amendment of the United States Constitution which guaranteed citizenship, equal protection of the laws, and due process to former slaves.
 The change in the political climate, catalyzed by the response to the race riots, ultimately enabled former slaves to obtain the full rights of citizenship.
 For the Tennessee Assembly, the riot highlighted the lack of state laws defining the status of freedmen.